Ruben-San-Segundo/TESSCCo/Stimuli Presentation/README.md

 Sessions are disposed as follows:\
 ![Intra-session pipeline protocol](./Images/Intra-session%20pipeline.png)

-An example of a task pipeline:\
+An example of a task pipeline  (we called this Task "Numbers" from an internal Testing, real names are Spanish or English Overt or Covert commands):\
 ![Task pipeline example](./Images/Task%20pipeline%20example.png)

 Regarding the pipelines, the code is prepared to present the stimulus while saving the moment a stimulus has been presented, the moment a task has started or the words and tasks already done.\